kyzentun/test_repository/README.md

 * [F] GetStepsSeconds

 ### Style:
 * [F] NeedsZoomOutWith2Players always returns false now.
+The related variable no longer exists, ScreenGameplay now uses the width of the notefield and the MarginFunction to decide whether to zoom out the notefield.

 ### TimingData:
 Pass true as the last arg if you want the data in tables instead of strings.